Regent Seven Seas Cruises will celebrate the ship’s christening in Miami on 21 February 2020

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Tuesday, March 6, 2018/Categories: Interview, Cruise news, Carnival
+Author: Rebecca Gibson/06 March 2018/Categories: Interview, Cruise news, Carnival

 This article was first published in the Spring/Summer 2018 issue of International Cruise & Ferry Review.
 All information was correct at the time of printing, but may since have changed.